MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_ImagesForAudienceAds.md

 We crop images so that they can serve in ad placements that use the aspect ratios below.
 Please note that you should upload images that can be cropped into each aspect ratio in order for your images to serve in those ad placements.
 In the ad preview area, you can review your image in each aspect ratio and re-crop as needed.
 1.91:1 is the recommended aspect ratio for uploaded images.

 If an advertiser provides multiple images, they can choose which image they want to use for a specific aspect ratio.
 This means that they can also choose not to serve a particular image in an aspect ratio, and can simply use another image for it.
-We recommend advertisers upload multiple images—the more the better—and upload at least one 1.91:1 image for each ad.
+We recommend advertisers upload multiple imagesâ€”the more the betterâ€”and upload at least one 1.91:1 image for each ad.

 | **Aspect ratio** |
 | --- |